MICHIGAN CHARITABLE REMAINDER TRUST

 The original trust was set up in 1981.
 Mary was the trustee, the sole beneficiary, and had complete authority to manage all aspects of the trust, even though she was not married at this time.
 In 1992 the trust was slightly changed.
 After Mary's death her spouse's son was named as the remainder beneficiary.
 Her husband's assets were scattered in many places, because his personal motto was that, “Even the big banks can go broke, so a person should always diversify".
 After 2001 her husband's health and seemingly so, even his mind was starting to decline.
 He began to rely on others to make financial decisions.

 The big changes occurred in 2003.
-All the funds were moved into one Bank.
-High yielding Variable Annuities were cashed in during the market's worst history and traded in for lower yielding GIO Annuities.
-Funds were transferred from Brokerage firms into the Bank.
+All the assets were moved into JPMorgan Chase Bank.
+High yielding Variable Annuities were cashed in during the market's worst history and traded in for lower yielding GIO Annuities, resulting in high fees for the banker.
+Funds were transferred from other Brokerage firms into JP Morgan Chase Bank.
 The trust document was drastically amended.
 Her stepson was removed as the remainder beneficiary and in his place three charities were named.
-She would receive 100 % of the income from the trust, however the Bank was appointed as corporate trustee.
+She would receive 100 % of the income from the trust, however the JPMorgan was appointed as corporate trustee.
 Four months later her late husband's attorney was appointed as a trustee as well.
 This proved to be an interesting and unexpected intrusion.

 It appears that, perhaps, someone manipulated the mind of a fragile old man.
 He was 76 years old at that time.
 He was forgetful and could not always remember things, which may have been the start of dementia.
 Notes and question marks were found attached to the financial statements; apparently he could not understand some transactions.
 His temperament changed as well.
 Over the last few years, prior to his death, his body and mind were declining rapidly.
 The crippling illness of colitis also changed his life dramatically.
 Because of his physical and mental deterioration, he became a prisoner in his own house.
 He was unable to endure all the effects and complications of his illness, and was willing to be compliant with physicians seeking to help him, and would take medications and experimental drugs to endure his daily life, all of which hindered the clarity of his thinking.
 Even though in his illness and thinking that he might not live long, he had ongoing desires to live.